 1. Accounts Receivable Ensures Consistent Cash Flow

 Having control over AR allows businesses to plan better.
-With predictable income from receivables, companies can invest in inventory, equipment, or infrastructure with confidence, knowing they have enough liquidity to support these investments.
+Since businesses have guaranteed revenue from receivables, they can be confident in investing in inventory, equipment, or infrastructure as long as they have the liquidity to cover the investments.

 2. Accounts Receivable Reflects Business Financial Health